anshika-kashyap/revenue-optimization/datasets/about_datasets.md

-# About Dataset
+# About Datasets

 ## Overview

-The dataset is about daily coffee shop revenue and other factors that affect the rate of revenue.
+The raw dataset is about daily coffee shop revenue and other factors that affect the rate of revenue.

 - coffee_shop_revenue.csv: The raw dataset.
+- cleaned_coffee_shop_revenue.csv: The cleaned dataset.

 ## Columns Descriptions